-Cleft Lip & Palate Treatment Is Available for Young Patients
+Cleft Lip & Palate Treatment Is Available for Young Patients in Denver

 Even before the baby has properly left the womb, it’s possible for them to experience levels of facial deformity.
 One of the most common issues is when certain areas of the face do not properly fuse together, resulting in the cleft lip (where the left and right sides of the upper lip have a noticeable gap between them) and/or cleft palate (where the roof of the mouth hasn’t joined).
 At Altitude Oral Maxillofacial Implant Center, our experienced specialists strongly recommend surgical intervention to correct these congenital defects early on in the child’s life.
 Contact any of our office locations in the Denver, CO area today to schedule a consultation!